Buffon agrees extension to stay at Parma until 2024

 Buffon lifted the Coppa Italia, Supercoppa Italiana and an unlikely UEFA Cup in 1998-99 with Parma before leaving for Juve in 2001.

-His glittering career in Turin included 11 league championships – one of which came when they topped Serie B in 2006-2007, Buffon having stayed at the club despite its relegation due to the Calciopoli scandal.
+His glittering career in Turin included 11 league championships – one of which came when they topped Serie B in 2006-07, Buffon having stayed at the club despite their relegation due to the Calciopoli scandal.

 Buffon reached three Champions League finals with the Bianconeri, losing each one, before a brief spell at PSG preceded his return to the Allianz Stadium in 2019.